quadvvvv/ModelEarth-feed/README.md

 1.)
 TO DO: Update the Yarn Build to make the player an embeddable widget.
 Here's possible <a href="https://chatgpt.com/share/b847e2c7-732b-4f28-b069-7a58bc107d93">setup info in ChatGPT</a>.

 In the existing code, we tried to automate copying the index-xxxxxxxx.js and index-xxxxxxxx.css files to feedplayer.js and feedplayer.css within [dist/assets](https://github.com/ModelEarth/feed/tree/main/dist/assets).
 We replaced vite.config.js with vite.config-upcoming.js, but it's not working yet (the copy might run before the build completes).
 Once generating a consistant .js and .css file name, edit feed/intro.html to use feedplayer.js and feedplayer.css (or whatever .js file name is standard for a Vite widget).
-Also adjust so the widget can be played on the main feed/index.html page.
+Also adjust so the widget can be played on the main feed/index.html page. - Ben R

 2.)
 TO DO: Update the progress bar to include multiple clickable sections when there are sequences of images. - Matt B